Demetrius I of Bactria: Invasion of India

 It is generally considered that Demetrius ruled in Taxila (where many of his coins were found in the archaeological site of Sirkap).
 The Indian records also describes Greek attacks on Saketa, Panchala, Mathura and Pataliputra (Gargi-Samhita, Yuga Purana chapter).
 However, the campaigns to Pataliputra are generally attested to the later king Menander I and Demetrius I probably only invaded areas in Pakistan.
 Other kings may have expanded the territory as well.
 By c.
 175 BC, the Indo-Greeks ruled parts of northwestern India, while the Shungas remained in the Gangetic, Central, and Eastern India.

 The Hathigumpha inscription of the Kalinga king Kharavela mentions that fearing him, a Yavana (Greek) king or general retreated to Mathura with his demoralized army.
 The name of the Yavana king is not clear, but it contains three letters, and the middle letter can be read as ma or mi.
 Some historians, such as R. D. Banerji and K.P.
 Jayaswal reconstructed the name of the Yavana king as "Dimita", and identified him with Demetrius.
 However, several other historians, such as Ramaprasad Chanda, Sailendra Nath Sen and P.L.
 Gupta disagree with this interpretation.

 Aftermath

 Demetrius I died of unknown reasons, and the date 180 BC is merely a suggestion aimed to allow suitable regnal periods for subsequent kings, of which there were several.
 Even if some of them were co-regents, civil wars and temporary divisions of the empire are most likely.

-The kings Pantaleon, Antimachus, Agathocles and possibly Euthydemus II ruled after Demetrius I, and theories about their origin include all of them being relatives of Demetrius I, or only Antimachus.
-Eventually, the kingdom of Bactria fell to the able newcomer Eucratides.
+The kings Pantaleon, Agathocles, Antimachus I and possibly Euthydemus II ruled after Demetrius I, and theories about their origin include all of them being relatives of Demetrius I, or only Antimachus.
+It is highly likely that Agathocles was a son of Demetrius I. Eventually, the kingdom of Bactria fell to the able newcomer Eucratides.

 Demetrius II was a later king, possibly a son or nephew of his namesake, and he ruled in India only.
 Justin mentions him being defeated by the Bactrian king Eucratides, an event which took place at the end of the latter's reign, possibly around 150 BC.
 Demetrius II left behind his generals Apollodotus and Menander, who in turn became kings of India and rulers of the Indo-Greek Kingdom following his death.

-According to Ptolemy, a Demetriapolis was founded in Arachosia.

 Geoffrey Chaucer names Demetrius among the combatants at a tournament held in Athens by Theseus:

+Demetrius as Deva Wubujing-Gobujo

+Lucas Christopoulos’s article explores the idea that Demetrius of Bactria, was later remembered in Buddhist traditions as the divine figure Deva Gobujo (Wubujing)in China and in Japan.
+He argues that this transformation reflects a process of religious and cultural syncretism, where Demetrius became absorbed into Buddhist cosmologies.
+Christopoulos shows how Demetrius became worshipped later as a protector of the Dharma.
+He situates this within a wider context of Hellenistic influence reaching Central and East Asia mainly from Gandhara, passing through the Tarim Basin and the Gansu (Hexi) corridor.